mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-approaches-for-data-modeling-with-common-fields-in-rust.md

 ## Approach 6: Trait-Based Composition

-The final approach comes full circle back to the first.
-It decomposes functionality into individual structs and provides traits for individual fields when you need to reuse functions.
+This approach does not rely on the structure of the backing data, but instead relies on the ability to get the backing data through traits.
+Traits are provided for individual fields when you need to reuse functions.
+For the sake of example, the structure of the backing data is the same as approach 1.

 ```rust
 // Concrete struct implementations